Terry McEachern Professional of the Year Award

 All submissions are reviewed by a committee of credit union internal audit peers.
 Winners are announced at the Annual Conference business meeting.

 Nominations may be made by Supervisory and Audit Committees, Credit Union CEOs or other officials, Credit Union Internal Auditors and anyone familiar with the nominee’s qualifications.
-Nominees must be an ACUIA member and currently employed as a credit union internal auditor.
+Nominees must be an ACUARP member and currently employed as a credit union internal auditor.

 See the guidelines for more information about submitting a nomination for this award.
 Deadline for nominations is May 31 of each year.